raulinve/Isogeometric-Analysis-with-Deal.II/README.md

 Last update: **APR-2021**

 From newest to oldest:
+* Note: Added a new example based on the deal.II step-5.
 * Note: Added documentation (Doxygen, Readme files, Images).
 * Obstacle example: :heavy_check_mark: Improved (*Reorganization of the code, improved user interaction*).
 * Obstacle example: :heavy_check_mark: Fixed  (*The code now compiles without errors or warnings with deal.II 9.2.0*).